(At Your Best) You Are Love: Critical reception

 "At Your Best (You Are Love)" received widespread critical acclaim.
+Oliver VanDervoort from AXS praised Aaliyah, saying "The singer nailed her version of the song."
+Reviewing the single for Billboard, Larry Flick described the song as a "seductive urban ballad".
+Adding that "Aaliyah continues to exhibit a warm and soulful style that belies her teen-age years."
+He noted that R. Kelly "does an excellent job of blending a raw street groove with a lush R&B melody and layers of sweet vocals.
+Gorgeous."
 Damien Scott from Complex felt that the song was a nice departure from the hip hop and new jack swing–inspired songs that comprised a large portion of Age Ain't Nothing but a Number.
 He said that the song showed Aaliyah was "on the cusp of adulthood".
+John Martinucci from the Gavin Report said, "Aaliyah's second single from her gold debut album, Age Ain't Nothing But A Number isn't the one everybody was anticipating.
+Aaliyah respectfully remakes The Isley Brothers classic with soothing vocals".

 In his weekly UK chart commentary, James Masterton wrote, "Her second hit is in essence a beauty, a sparse but haunting rendition of an old Isley Brothers track, first written and recorded before she was even born."
-Alan Jones from Music Week gave it three out of five, adding that "this pretty Isley Brothers ballad is played on traditional instruments, and is sung by the striking young R Kelly protege in intimate and breathily pure style."
+While reviewing the song, Ralph Tee from Music Week gave the song a 4 out 5 rating and praised it for "combining the essence of the original song with new ideas in the arrangement and a drum kick which opens it up to the dancefloor".
+He also felt that "it's a tune that'll be making a big impression soon."
+Tee's colleague Alan Jones gave it three out of five, adding that "this pretty Isley Brothers ballad is played on traditional instruments, and is sung by the striking young R Kelly protege in intimate and breathily pure style."